HBase Tutorial: HBase Introduction and Facebook Case Study

 Facebook Messaging Platform shifted from Apache Cassandra to HBase in November 2010.

 Facebook Messenger combines Messages, email, chat and SMS into a real-time conversation.
 Facebook was trying to build a scalable and robust infrastructure to handle set of these services.

-At that time the messages infrastructure handled over 350 million users sending over 15 billion person-to-person messages per month.
+At that time the message infrastructure handled over 350 million users sending over 15 billion person-to-person messages per month.
 The chat service supports over 300 million users who send over 120 billion messages per month.

-By monitoring the usage, they found out that two general data patterns emerged:
+By monitoring the usage, they found out that, two general data patterns emerged: